This small town isn't exactly a tourist mecca, but it's pleasant to walk around and see how these people live in a rather remote slice of Cambodia.

 Some traditional Bunong straw huts are still in existence, while most people reside in large, stilted wooden houses, with higher ceilings than lowland Cambodian dwellings.

-The Bunong weaving center employs women making traditional shawls – an art almost lost after the murderous Khmer Rouge era – and these attractive cotton weavings can be purchased on-site for the princely sum of $4 or $5 each.
+The Bunong weaving centre employs women making traditional shawls -- an art almost lost after the murderous Khmer Rouge era -- and these attractive cotton weavings can be purchased on-site for the princely sum of $4 or $5 each.
 The people of Bou Sra are currently facing slow cultural destruction, as foreign rubber plantations cut down the forests from which they used to forage.
-These slash-and-burn plantations can be viewed from the road on the way into town—a not-so-heartening look at Cambodia's possible economic future.
+These slash-and-burn plantations can be viewed from the road on the way into town -- a not-so-heartening look at Cambodia's possible economic future.

 Full day tours can be arranged from most guesthouses which include a stop at Bousra Waterfall, a local coffee plantation, Phnom Doh Kromom Pagoda, Sea Forest, Sen Monorom Waterfall and an English speaking guide.
 The cost is around $20 per person on the back of a motorbike or $60 to rent a car which can hold up to five people.